-You can view your residence Statement of Account by logging into the myHousing portal.
-Please note that the balance reflects transactions processed as of the previous business day, and this information may not be available until after building assignments are released.
+You can view your residence fees by logging into your Student Center and viewing your Statement of Account.
+You will need your Western Identity (Western user ID and password) to log in.
+Please note that the balance reflects transactions processed as of the previous business day, and this information may not be available until after building assignments are announced.
 Transactions that have not yet been processed by the Residence Admissions Office will not be reflected on the statement, and as such, it may not be an up-to-date balance at the time of viewing.

 Do I receive a tax receipt for living in residence?

 The Residence Admissions Office does not produce tax receipts for students living in residence as per CRA Guidelines.
 Ontario students may claim an Ontario Energy and Property Tax Credit of $25 on Form ON-BEN.
 No receipt is required for this claim.
 For more information on the Ontario Energy and Property Tax Credit, please visit the Ontario Ministry of Finance website.